 Judges: Justice Ramesh Ranganathan, Chairperson & Seema Gupta, Technical Member (Electricity)

 Date of Judgement: 06.02.2025

+Area of Law: Compensation under Section 11(2) of Electricity Act, 2003

 The Appellate Tribunal for Electricity (APTEL) held that: 1.
 The Appellants' claim of set-off should be examined by the Karnataka Electricity Regulatory Commission (KERC) after giving both parties a reasonable opportunity of being heard.
 2. The KERC should determine the transmission charges to be deducted from the weighted average market rate in fixing the rate payable under Section 11(2) of the Electricity Act, 2003.
 3. The KERC's earlier order fixing the rate at Rs.5.72 per unit is set aside, and the matter is remanded to the KERC for fresh consideration of the issues of set-off and transmission charges, in line with the observations and directions provided in the APTEL's judgment.
 The APTEL's decision was based on the Supreme Court's order that remanded the matter to APTEL for a fresh decision on merits, leaving all issues open for consideration.